wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 resource\\name
 ^^^^^^^^^^^^^^

 The name of the resource (i.e., specific API endpoint) to query for logs.
-Additional information on the Microsoft Graph REST API endpoints can be found at this `link <https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0>`_.
+Additional information on the Microsoft Graph REST API endpoints can be found at the `Microsoft Graph REST API v1.0 endpoint reference <https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0>`_.

 +--------------------+--------------+
 | **Default value**  | N/A          |